By Roger A. “Pete” Peterson

 As my awareness gathered into focus, I felt like a crew member from the Starship, Enterprise.
 Atomic-sized particles of my body were rapidly reassembling as if I had been projected here, particle by particle, through the ship’s Transporter.
 When my body was in the final stages of assembly, I began to recognize my surroundings.
 It was the high school I attended in Cumberland Center, Maine.

-As I was stood in the hallway inside the main entrance of the school, I began to search my surroundings.
-Using my Inner Senses, I searched the school and concluded that it was early morning on a weekend or Summer vacation day because the school was empty and sparkling clean.
+As I stood in the hallway inside the main entrance of the school, I began to search my surroundings.
+Using my Inner Senses, I searched the school and concluded that it was either early morning on a weekend or Summer vacation because the school was empty and sparkling clean.
 Without turning my head, I could see the double doors behind me that served as the main entrance to the school.
-I could also see the grounds outside as if I was standing in front of the windows, looking out.
+I could also see the grounds outside as if I was standing in front of the door window, looking out.
+It seems there are no limits to the ways in which we can use our Inner Senses to create and observe reality.

 Traveling Down Memory Lane